-However, the biggest game changer in GST is the introduction of Input Tax Credit, whereby credits of input taxes paid at each stage of production or service delivery can be availed in the succeeding stages of value addition.
-This makes GST fundamentally a tax only on value addition at each stage.
+However, the biggest game changer in GST is the introduction of Input Tax Credit, whereby credits of input taxes paid at each stage of production can be availed in the succeeding stages of value addition.

 Impact on Residential Real Estate: